poet-of-the-fall/carddivider/README.md

 To compile the card dividers you need a Latex distribution.
 To read more about this, you can start [here](https://www.latex-project.org/get/#distributions).

+You will also need to download the TrajanPro font.
+See these two links: [Regular](http://fontsgeek.com/fonts/Trajan-Pro-Regular), [Bold](http://fontsgeek.com/fonts/Trajan-Pro-Bold)

 **Feel free to add further card sets, editions, languages or formats or correct some errors or typos.
 To do so fork the project and open a pull request or use the issues section if you aren't familiar with LaTex and/or Github.**

 ## Compiling the PDFs